yun-vis/fhstp-bcc-mobile/pages/roomuse.md

     // Step 1
 //    delay(1000)
 //    val weather = "Sunny"
-//

 //    delay(2000)
-//    // "Windows + period" to open the Emoji Panel on Windows
+    // "Windows + period" to open the Emoji Panel on Windows
-//    // Windows: Alt+0176
+    // Windows: Alt+0176
-//    // Mac: Shift + Option + 8
+    // Mac: Shift + Option + 8
+    // not working on my laptop
-//    val temperature = "12°C"
+//    val temperature = "12 degrees"
-//

     // println("The weather is $weather and the temperature is $temperature")

     // Step 2
     println("1: Thread: " + Thread.currentThread().name)